TommyStarK/typescript-api-boilerplate/README.md

 ## Contribution

 Each Contribution is welcomed and encouraged.
-I do not claim to cover each use cases nor completely master the Node.js.
+I don't claim to cover each use cases nor completely master the Node.js.
 If you encounter a non sense or any trouble, you can open an issue and I will be happy to discuss about it :smile:

 ## Tests